onqtam/headjack/docs/why/COMPLETED_CHAPTERS.md

 > "Unless we establish some form of world government, it will not be possible for us to avert a World War III in the future." - [Winston Churchill](https://www.azquotes.com/quote/785081)

+> "Hierarchies are critical in enabling networks to reach larger sizes before diseconomies of scale set in.
+This is why so many networks in the natural and computer worlds are structured as networks within networks." - [Eric D. Beinhocker](https://www.goodreads.com/quotes/10012208-hierarchies-are-critical-in-enabling-networks-to-reach-larger-sizes)

 As above, so below
 https://en.wikipedia.org/wiki/As_above,_so_below